Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Introduction

-It is worth to remind that there are significant results for the first gap of the Laplacian eigenvalues: \textbf{a)} The Yau's theorem \cite{yau0, li-yau} which provides a lower bound for non-vanishing Laplacian eigenvalues on Riemannian manifolds with non-negative Ricci curvature as $\lambda_1 \geq \frac{\pi^2}{d^2}$, where $d$ is the diameter of $M$. \textbf{b)} The Lichnerowicz's theorem \cite{gallot} for positive definite Ricci curvature, which says that $\lambda_1 \geq KD$ whenever $Ric_{\mu \nu} \geq (D-1)Kg_{\mu \nu}$. \textbf{c)} The Simon's lower bound for an Einstein's manifold of $D\geq 3$ dimensions whose sectional curvature is bounded from below by a constant $K_0$, which states that $M$ is either isometric to $D$-sphere $S^D$ or else $\lambda_1 > 2DK_0$ \cite{simon}.\footnote{See \cite {deshmukh0, poor} for more detailed review about the harmonic theory in Riemannian geometry and the lower bound of $\lambda_1$ in Einstein-like and constant scalar curvature manifolds.} \textbf{d)} And finally, Cheeger's isoperimetric constant puts an important geometric lower bound for $\lambda_1$, mostly referred to as the Cheeger's inequality \cite{cheeger}.
-This inequality also gives rise to an upper bound for $\lambda_1$ \cite{buser} which is essentially given in terms of the Ricci curvature of $(M,g)$ \cite{ledoux}.\footnote{See \cite{lang} for generalization of Cheeger's inequalities to the magnetic Laplacian $\Delta^\alpha$ defined for $d \mapsto d+\alpha$, $\alpha \in \Omega^1M$, on closed Riemannian manifold $M$.
-See also \cite{egidi} for more recent achievements about the eigenvalues of the magnetic Laplacian $\Delta^\alpha$.}
+It is worth reminding that there are significant results for the first gap of the Laplacian eigenvalues:\\ \textbf{i)} Yau's theorem \cite{yau0, li-yau} which provides a lower bound for non-vanishing Laplacian eigenvalues on Riemannian manifolds with non-negative Ricci curvature as $\lambda_1 \geq \frac{\pi^2}{d^2}$, where $d$ is the diameter of $M$. \textbf{ii)} Lichnerowicz's theorem \cite{gallot} for positive definite Ricci curvature, which says that $\lambda_1 \geq KD$ whenever $Ric_{\mu \nu} \geq (D-1)Kg_{\mu \nu}$. \textbf{iii)} Simon's lower bound for an Einstein's manifold of $D\geq 3$ dimensions whose sectional curvature is bounded from below by a constant $K_0$, which states that $M$ is either isometric to $D$-sphere $S^D$ or else $\lambda_1 > 2DK_0$ \cite{simon}.\footnote{See \cite {deshmukh0, poor} for a more detailed review of the harmonic theory in Riemannian geometry and the lower bound of $\lambda_1$ in Einstein-like and constant scalar curvature manifolds.} \textbf{iv)} And finally, Cheeger's isoperimetric constant puts an important geometric lower bound for $\lambda_1$, mostly referred to as \emph{Cheeger's inequality} \cite{cheeger}.
+This inequality also gives rise to an upper bound for $\lambda_1$ \cite{buser} which is essentially given in terms of the Ricci curvature \cite{ledoux}.\footnote{See \cite{lang} for the generalization of Cheeger's inequalities to the magnetic Laplacian $\Delta^\alpha$ defined for $d \mapsto d+\alpha$, $\alpha \in \Omega^1M$, on closed Riemannian manifold $M$.
+See also \cite{egidi} for more recent achievements about the eigenvalues of the magnetic Laplacian $\Delta^\alpha$.}\\